 - When measuring the ingredients, it is important not to use rounded scoops, especially with the coconut flour.
 If your coconut flour is rounded or packed the dough will be too dry and not hold together properly.

 - This recipe used to be made with erythritol, but I am moving away from using it in my low-carb recipes as it appears to no longer be a healthier alternative.
-You can substitute ¼ cup of whatever low-glycemic sweetener you prefer that measures 1:1 with regular sugar.
+You can substitute ¼ cup of whatever low-glycemic sweetener you prefer that measures 1:1 with regular sugar or is slightly less sweet than sugar.
 Regular sugar can also be used, yielding cookies with 4 grams of net carbs per serving.

 Jean says